MartinRixham/Yirgacheffe/docs/docs.md

 Yirgacheffe is a simple language designed to run on the JVM and is in many ways similar to Java.
 While it lacks many of the features of the modern Java language and even some of Java's more traditional ones, it is still possible to write good object oriented code in Yirgacheffe.
-Below are listed some of the features that Yirgacheffe lacks along with explanations of what can be used instead.
+Below are listed some of the features that Yirgacheffe lacks along with suggestions of what can be used instead.

 ### Inheritance